-Holy Week started yesterday, and at the end of this weekend we will celebrate the end of Lent with Christ’s resurrection.
+Holy Week started yesterday, and on Sunday we will celebrate the end of Lent with Christ’s resurrection.
 Today I watched the 36th video of my Lenten journey with Dynamic Catholic.
-The video, Blessed and Grateful, was about counting our blessings when we’re feeling down during our journey.
+The video, Blessed and Grateful, was about counting our blessings when we’re feeling down.
 By counting our blessings, we’re inviting positivity back into our point of view.
-We’re reminding ourselves to focus on the good, which usually outweighs the suffering.
+We’re reminding ourselves to focus on the good that outweighs suffering.

-The Dynamic Catholic speaker said, “When I get discouraged or when I get down, the thing I’ve found that works—and works every time, and works the best, and works the fastest—is gratitude.
+“When I get discouraged or when I get down, the thing I’ve found that works—and works every time, and works the best, and works the fastest—is gratitude.” – Matthew Kelly

 Every time I sit down to pray, the first thing I say is, “Dear Lord, thank you for all the blessings in my life.”
-I have led a very blessed life that is filled with a loving family, good friends, countless opportunities, essentials (food, water, shelter, clothing, etc.), a strong faith life and a functional body, mind and spirit.
-I’m grateful for the protection my guardian angels provide me, and I’m thankful for the guidance and unconditional love God gives me when I’m feeling lost or alone.
-It’s difficult to focus on what’s making your life tough when you start thinking about all the things that make your life wonderful.
+I have led a very blessed life filled with family, friends, countless opportunities, essentials (food, water, shelter, clothing, etc.), a strong faith life and a functional body, mind and spirit.
+I’m grateful for the protection my guardian angel provides me and the unconditional love God gives when I’m feeling alone.
+It’s hard to focus on what’s making your life tough when you start thinking about the things that make your life wonderful.

-Over the past week, I’ve had two nature-based experiences that gifted me a handful of amazing photos.
-I’m not a professional photographer by any means, but I enjoy capturing the art of nature.
-My favorite photos usually involve a sunset or interesting cloud activity.
+Over the past week, I’ve had two experiences with nature.
+I’m not a professional photographer, but I enjoy capturing nature’s beauty.
+My favorite photos involve sunsets or interesting cloud activity.
 However, this week I focused on ground-level subjects.
-The first batch was taken during a walk last Friday.
-I’d been having a terrible day battling a sour mood.
-So I decided to take a walk to clear my head in some nearby woods, and here is what I saw.
+The first batch was taken during a walk.
+I was having a terrible day, so I decided to take a walk to clear my head.
+I ventured to the woods near my house, and here is what I saw.

-Then yesterday, my sister needed to go to Mill Creek Park in Shawnee, Kansas to perform an experiment with her Environmental Science class.
-While she was there, I walked along a shady trail next to the creek.
+Yesterday my sister needed to go to Mill Creek Park in Shawnee for her Environmental Science class.
+While she was working, I walked a shady trail along the creek.
 I couldn’t believe how serene and beautiful everything was.
-The rain had transformed the bushes and grass and brought out several small flowers.
-I knew I couldn’t leave without snapping a few photos of the beauty I was surrounded by.
+The recent rain transformed the bushes, grass and produced small flowers.
+I knew I couldn’t leave without snapping a few photos.

-As I look back at these photos, I can name one more blessing.
-That blessing is God’s continuous artistic talent.
-He paints the breathtaking sunsets, the colorful flowers, the soft grasses and the flowing streams.
-He will never stop surprising us with the copious amounts of wonder that surround us, and that is what I am thankful for.
+As I look at these photos, I can name one more blessing – God’s artistic talent.
+He paints breathtaking sunsets, colorful flowers, soft grasses and flowing streams.
+He never stops surprising us with endless sources of wonder.